coderitual/react-ui-interactions/README.md

 # React UI Interactions

-A collection of UI concepts packed into one fully functional react application.
+A collection of UI concepts packed into set of small react projects.
 The idea behind is to leverage the latest community practices to provide useful patterns for your real-world project.
-By presenting specific __UI elements__ you will learn basic and advanced solutions covering: __navigation, data fetching, animations & transitions, shared state, responsiveness__.
+By presenting specific __UI elements__ you will learn basic and advanced solutions covering: __animations & transitions, microinteractions, responsiveness, navigation, data fetching, state manipulation__.

 ## Motivation